If your fiberglass swimming pool is showing signs of age, then you can revive its appearance with a few coats of the right paint.

 Use 80-grit sandpaper to rough up the surface of the pool.

 Keep in mind that you are not trying to remove the gel coat.

 You are merely roughing the surface area, so one or two passes should work.

 Remember to sand in the same direction as this helps with paint adhesion.

-Use the poles to sand most of the pool, then switch to sanding by hand on corners, steps, and any curves.
+Use the poles to sand most of the pool, then switch to sanding by hand on corners, slides, steps/ladders, and any curves.